EMBRYOPSIDA Pirani & Prado

 EXTANT GYMNOSPERMS / PINOPHYTA / ACROGYMNOSPERMAE

-[GINKGOALES + CYCADALES]: midrib 0; plants dioecious; pollen tube branched, growing away from the ovule, spermatogenous cells delimited by circular anticlinal wall, zooidogamy, male gametes with cell wall, released from the swollen proximal part of the tube, flagellae numerous; seeds with coloured sarcoexotesta, scleromesotesta, and ± degenerating endotesta; germination cryptcotylar.
+[Ginkgoales + Cycadales]: mucilage +; phloem with scattered fibres; cataphylls +; double leaf trace; lamina/leaflet midrib 0; plants dioecious; pollen tube branched, growing away from the ovule; spermatogenous cells delimited by circular anticlinal wall, zooidogamy, male gametes with cell wall, released from the swollen proximal part of the tube, cilia numerous; seeds with coloured sarcoexotesta, scleromesotesta, and ± degenerating endotesta; germination hypogeal, cryptocotylar.

 GINKGOALES Gorozh.
 Main Tree.

-VAM present; biflavones, non-hydrolysable tannins +; tree branched; compression wood +; nodes 1:2, venation dichotomising, open; wood pycnoxylic; tracheid side wall pits with torus:margo construction, bordered; phloem with scattered fibres alone [Cycadales?]; all leaves with axillary buds; microsporangiophore/filament simple with terminal microsporangia; microsporangia 2/microsporophyll, abaxial, pendulous, dehiscing by the action of the hypodermis [endothecium]; exine thin [2³ µm thick]; megasporophyll single, ovules 2(-4) together, terminal, erect, nucellar beak +, with basal collar; generative cell delimited by circular anticlinal wall, pollen tube penetrating between sporophytic cells, growth non-destructive, wall with ß-(1,3)(1,4)-glucan; seed fleshy, inner fleshy layer alone vascularized; germination cryptocotylar; one duplication in the PHYO clade. - 1 family, 1 genus, 1 species [all rather redundant].
+VAM present; biflavones, non-hydrolysable tannins +; tree branched; compression wood +; nodes 1:2, venation dichotomising, open; wood pycnoxylic; tracheid side wall pits with torus:margo construction, bordered; phloem with scattered fibres; double leaf trace +; all leaves with axillary buds; lamina lacking a midrib, venation dichotomous; microsporangiophore/filament simple with terminal microsporangia; microsporangia 2/microsporophyll, abaxial, pendulous, dehiscing by the action of the hypodermis [endothecium]; exine thin [2³ µm thick]; megasporophyll single, ovules 2(-4) together, terminal, erect, nucellar beak +, with basal collar; generative cell delimited by circular anticlinal wall, pollen tube penetrating between sporophytic cells, growth non-destructive, wall with ß-(1,3)(1,4)-glucan; seed fleshy, inner fleshy layer alone vascularized; germination cryptocotylar; one duplication in the PHYO clade. - 1 family, 1 genus, 1 species [all rather redundant].

 Phylogeny.
-Given the uncertainty in our knowledge of the relationships between the major seed-plant clades, direct links to them are provided here: Cycadales, Gnetales, flowering plants, and Pinales; for general discussion, see seed plant evolution.
+For discussion on the relationships of Ginkgoales, see above.
+Given the uncertainty in our knowledge of the relationships between the major seed-plant clades, direct links to Cycadales, Gnetales, flowering plants, and Pinales are provided here.